sifarone/Self-learning-puzzle-game/README.md

 # puzzleGame
-A very rudimentary puzzle game, which can be playes in two player and vs computer mode
+A very rudimentary puzzle game, which can be played in two player and vs computer mode